NCAR/climate-primer-water/doc/baselines.rst

     **II.
 Remote Sensing of QPE » Precipitation Estimates with Dual Polarimetric Radar**

     Advances are made in radar technology every year.
-As this lesson is being developed the most promising with respect to precipitation is dual polarized radar, or polarimetric radar.
+As this lesson is being developed the most impactful with respect to precipitation is dual polarized radar, or polarimetric radar.

     |Sample data from dual-polarimetric Radar|